 Harris, who announced her plan in April, said she would also require near-universal background checks to be run by people selling more than five guns in a year and revoke the licenses of gun manufacturers and dealers that break the law.
-She has also talked about renewing a 1994 law that banned assault weapons but expired in 2004 -- an idea with near universal support among Democratic candidates.
+She has also talked about renewing the 1994 law that banned assault weapons but expired in 2004 -- an idea with near universal support among Democratic candidates.

-For Klobuchar, judging gun control legislation is about what would "hurt [her] Uncle Dick in the deer stand," a perspective that comes from her state's value of the outdoors, including hunting and fishing, Klobuchar said in a CNN town hall in February.
+For Sen. Amy Klobuchar, of Minnesota, judging gun control legislation is about what would "hurt [her] Uncle Dick in the deer stand," a perspective that comes from her state's value of the outdoors, including hunting and fishing, Klobuchar said in a CNN town hall in February.

 "And so I come at it from a little different place than some of my colleagues running for this office," she said.

 But those factors don't keep her from supporting universal background checks and a ban on assault weapons, she said.
 In the past, Klobuchar has applied the same rule about her Uncle Dick to other laws, like preventing people on a terrorist watch list from buying guns.

 "Would closing off the loophole in the terrorist watch list hurt my Uncle Dick in his deer stand?
 Not at all," Klobuchar said in 2016.

 Much like Klobuchar, Sanders has many constituents who hunt.
 According to Vermont's Department of Fish and Wildlife, there are 66,000 residents who hunt and the state rakes in nearly $4 million in hunting license revenue each year.

 In the past, the rural connection has led to criticism by some progressives that Sanders was too moderate on gun control, especially in his early career.
 The Vermont senator has made a point since kicking off his 2020 campaign to show he's evolved.